etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/_index.md

 ---
-title: "Transformations"
+title: "Transformation Patterns"
-description: "Examples and recipes for all  data flow transformations of ETLBox."
+description: "This category provides focused examples for individual transformation components in ETLBox, demonstrating how each one works in isolation to manipulate or enrich data within a pipeline."
 lead: ""
 draft: false
-weight: 10
+weight: 50
 images: []
 ---